 All William and Mary students are required to demonstrate proficiency in a foreign language before they graduate.
+A foreign language is understood to mean a natural language other than English.
 Completion of this requirement may be accomplished in the following ways:

 Students are required to demonstrate proficiency in a foreign language commensurate with the 202 level at William and Mary.
 Completion of the foreign language requirement is accomplished in several ways: